 - Not be convicted of a crime that is punishable by one or more years in prison;

-Procedure to request the Green Card
+Procedure to apply for the Green Card

-The procedure consists of two steps:
+The procedure to obtain the Green Card through the S visa consists of two steps:

-- File Form I-854.
+1# File Form I-854

 This form must be completed by the competent authorities submitting the request on behalf of the individual.

-- Evidence that the witness or informant fulfilled his obligations and provided information about possible causes of inadmissibility.
+Along with the completed and signed form, they must submit evidence that the witness or informant fulfilled their obligations and provided information about the possible grounds for inadmissibility.

 Here the applicant must check box “h” in Part 2 of the form and write “Non Immigrant S” or “S-Qualified Family Member” on the line next to box “h” .

-Documentation to submit along with Form I-485
+Documentation along with Form I-485

 - 2 passport photos.